Zarnetske Watershed Science & Hydroecology Lab @ MSU

 Picture

-Bio: I am an Associate Professor of Hydrological Sciences at Michigan State University in the Department of Earth & Environmental Sciences.
+Bio: I am a Professor of Hydrological Sciences at Michigan State University in the Department of Earth & Environmental Sciences.
 Previously, I was a Gaylord Donnelly Environmental Postdoctoral Fellow at the Yale Institute for Biospheric Studies and the Yale School of Forestry & Environmental Studies.
 I received my PhD in Water Resource Science from Oregon State University.
 During my PhD I was an NSF IGERT - Ecosystem Informatics Fellow in the Department of Geosciences and the Water Resources Graduate Program.
-Prior to receiving my PhD, I received my MS in Watershed Science from Utah State University's College of Natural Resources, and my BA in Geology from Colby College.
+Prior to receiving my PhD, I earned my MS in Watershed Science from Utah State University's College of Natural Resources and my BA in Geology from Colby College.
 I have also served as a visiting scientist for New Zealand's National Institute for Water and Atmospheric Research and France's H2O'Lyon and Universite de Lyon.
 I was also a consulting groundwater hydrologist for CDM-Smith, Inc before starting my academic career.

-Aside from research, teaching, and service activities, I keep myself busy with family activities, gardening, cooking, zymurgy, photography, hiking, camping, and skiing...for that matter, just about any excuse to get outside is generally welcome!
+Aside from research, teaching, and service activities, I keep myself busy with family activities, movies, gardening, cooking, zymurgy, photography, hiking, camping, and skiing...for that matter, just about any excuse to get outside is generally welcome!

 Curriculum Vitae (likely out of date!)